EVENT: Med City Cypher

 Youth interested in Hip Hop can join our freestyle and theatre performance wokeshop, facilitated by emcee/founder of the UNC Cypher, J Rowdy.
 Write rhymes, record vocals, and get ready for live performance and recording.
 Check out Jamm, Zone and Naima in this Blackspace-produced banger titled “919”.
 Learn more here.

-Blackspace hosts weekly writing and performance workshops for Black and Brown youth aged 13-19 to work on developing their writing skills and performance techniques to take their work from the page to the stage!
-Everyone is not expected to slam (compete with their poetry) but everyone is encouraged and given the tools to convey their works to an audience.
-Poetry workshops are facilitated by Program Director/Slam Master Mariah M.
+From 2016-2018 Blackspace hosted weekly writing and performance workshops for Black and Brown youth aged 13-19.
+Teens worked on developing their writing skills and performance techniques and took their work from the page to the stage!
+Poetry workshops were created and facilitated by Program Director/Slam Master Mariah M.

 Brave New Voices is an annual international youth poetry slam and festival, which brings together the most outstanding and outspoken youth poets from around the world for five days of workshops, slams, showcases, community service and civic participation events.
 Blackspace Poetry first participated in BNV in 2017: as the first team out of Durham to compete at Brave New Voices.